lane-willis/lane-willis.github.io/_pages/archive-layout-with-content.md

 permalink: /archive-layout-with-content/
 ---

-A variety of common markup showing how the theme styles them.
+A variety of common markdown showing how the theme styles them.

 # Header one